adamcooper86/nimble-demo/app/README.md

-# Note: I used Create React App so that I could develope the demo faster.
+# Note: I used Create React App so that I could develop the demo faster.

 To run the demo, go to nimble-demo/app and run `npm start`.